Corporate Carbon Footprint Calculation and Reporting

 Compliance with Reporting Standards

-Carbon footprint reports are typically prepared in accordance with international standards such as the GHG Protocol or ISO 14064.
+Carbon footprint reports are usually prepared in compliance with international standards such as the GHG Protocol or ISO 14064.
 These standards ensure the accuracy and reliability of the reports.
-The GHG Protocol provides a comprehensive framework for calculating and reporting greenhouse gas emissions.
-ISO 14064 is an international standard for verifying and reporting greenhouse gas emissions.

 • GHG Protocol: Provides a comprehensive framework for calculating and reporting greenhouse gas emissions.

-• ISO 14064: An international standard for the verification and reporting of greenhouse gas emissions
+• ISO 14064: An international standard for verifying and reporting greenhouse gas emissions.

-All data is analyzed to determine and report the company's total carbon footprint.
-These reports help the company develop its sustainability strategies.
-The reports are usually supported by graphs and tables and visually present the company's emission sources and reduction potential.
+Once all data is analyzed, the company’s total carbon footprint is determined and reported.
+These reports help companies develop their sustainability strategies.
+Reports typically include graphs and tables to visually present emission sources and reduction potential.

 • Data Analysis: The collected data is analyzed to calculate the company’s total carbon footprint.